Class: Aws::SecurityHub::Client

 operation to enable Security Hub,

-you also automatically enable the following standards.
+you also automatically enable the following standards:

-CIS Amazon Web Services Foundations
+Center for Internet Security (CIS) Amazon Web Services Foundations Benchmark v1.2.0

 Amazon Web Services Foundational Security Best Practices